Natassia Walley (she/her) - Stanford in Oxford

-Oxford's tutorial-based learning format really appealed to me, as I had been craving the chance to explore and contemplate the nuances of historical period, instead of balancing 3-4 demanding classes.
+Oxford's tutorial-based learning format really appealed to me, as I had been craving the chance to explore and contemplate the nuances of a given historical period, instead of balancing 3-4 demanding classes.
 The humanities-focused culture I had heard was quintessentially “Oxford” also excited me, as Stanford can feel very STEM dominated at times.
 I was (and still am) very interested in histories of colonialism and was excited to engage with the scholarship on British colonialism in the country from which it originated.
 On a more personal note, my father is British and went to Oxford, so I wanted to see what his college experience might have been like, and thereby learn more about him, and my British heritage, in the process.

 What were your expectations before you went and how did those change once you arrived in Oxford?

 I expected to be working on my tutorial day and night and was surprised at how much free time I ended up having to explore Oxford and England.

 What were some of the academic benefits from studying abroad in Oxford?